thanhbl-hust/thanhbl-do-24/sql/sql-task.md

 A database schema is a logical representation of data that shows how the data in a database should be stored logically.
 It shows how the data is organized and the relationship between the tables.

+There are three main types of database schemas:

+- **Conceptual database schema**: This is a high-level overview of what your database will contain, how the data will be organized and the rules the data will follow.
+This type of schema is created in the initial project stage.

+- **Logical database schema**: This schema clearly defines all the elements within the database and any related information, such as field names, entity relationships, integrity constraints and table names.

+- **Physical database schema**: A physical schema combines contextual and logical information while adding technical requirements.
+It contains the syntax needed to create data structures within the disk storage.

 #### Index

 **Indexes** are used to find row with specific columns values quickly.
 Without an index, MySQL must begin with the first row and then read through the entire table to find the relevant rows.
 The larger table, the more cost it takes.
 If the table has an index for the columns in question, MySQL can quickly determine the position to seek to in the middle of the data file without having to look at all the data.
 This is much faster than reading every row sequentially.